Table of Contents

 The two last weeks of the course are reserved for student

 multimedia presentations.
-Some time mid-semester, pitch your great idea for the in-class presentation project, build teams, chat, and otherwise prep for the last two class sessions.
+Sometime during mid-semester, pitch your great idea for the in-class presentation project, build teams, chat, and otherwise prep for the last two class sessions.
 Your job is to share your understanding of SF

 and popular media forms through a live, multimedia presentation to your classmates.
 You can